 What Are The Effects of Mixing Tobacco and Alcohol?

 Both tobacco and alcohol can be highly addictive and have long-ranging health consequences.
 The effects of mixing tobacco and alcohol can include a shortened life span, interpersonal problems, and respiratory problems.
 This is because both substances can be dangerous on their own and because tobacco is a mild stimulant, while alcohol is a depressant.
 Also, both tobacco and alcohol are legal and widely available, making them easier to abuse.
 Fortunately, there is help available if you are struggling with tobacco and alcohol addiction.
-To get confidential assistance finding a treatment program, call [phone] or fill out a form.
+To get confidential assistance finding a treatment program, call us.

 What Does Tobacco Do to the Body?